modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_application_url_dispatch_rules.html.markdown

   (Required)
   Rules to match an HTTP request and dispatch that request to a service.
 Structure is documented below.

+Hm, this should make a mess in the diffs.
 The `dispatch_rules` block supports:

 * `domain` -